 STEPHAN EIRIK CLARK

-Stephan Eirik Clark, Director of the MFA program, is the author of the short story collection Vladimir’s Mustache, a finalist for the Minnesota Book Award, and the novel Sweetness #9.
-The latter was named one of the twenty-five best books of 2014 by the editors of Amazon Canada, featured on NPR’s “Fresh Air” and The Colbert Report, and reviewed by The Boston Globe, The Chicago Tribune, The Huffington Post, The New York Times, Oprah, and The Toronto Star, among other publications.
-A former member of USC Film School, Stephan has worked on the film adaptation of Sweetness #9 for Mar-Key Pictures and seen his screenwriting honored by the Monterey County Film Commission and Zoetrope Studios.
-His prose has appeared in The Atlantic, Ninth Letter, Witness, LA Weekly, and Cincinnati Review, among other places, and twice been recognized as notable in the Best American Essays anthology.
+Stephan Eirik Clark is the author of the short story collection Vladimir’s Mustache, a finalist for the Minnesota Book Award, and the novel Sweetness #9, which was named one of the twenty-five best books of 2014 by the editors of Amazon Canada, featured on NPR’s “Fresh Air” and The Colbert Report, and reviewed by The Chicago Tribune, The Huffington Post, The New York Times, Oprah, and The Toronto Star, among others.
+A one-time member of USC Film School, Stephan worked on the film adaptation of Sweetness #9 for Mar-Key Pictures.
 A former Fulbright Fellow to Ukraine, he holds a Ph.D. in Literature and Creative Writing from the University of Southern California and a Master’s Degree in Literature (creative writing emphasis) from the University of California, Davis.
-Born in West Germany, Clark split much of his childhood between England and the United States.
+Born in West Germany, Stephan split much of his childhood between England and the United States.
 He has lived in five states and five countries, and now resides in St. Paul.
 Find him online at www.stephanclark.com.

 ALICE EVE COHEN